lnr0626/cfn-templates/README.md

 ## Supported Types

 This list may be slighted outdated.
-You can get the most up to date list by running the test com.lloydramey.cfn.model.ListAllResourcePropertyTypes.listAllResourcePropertyTypes() - this will print the list of supported types to stdout
+You can get the most up to date list by running the test com.lloydramey.cloudify.model.ListAllResourcePropertyTypes.listAllResourcePropertyTypes() - this will print the list of supported types to stdout

 - AWS::ApiGateway::Account
 - AWS::ApiGateway::ApiKey